Joe Hall (American football): Later life

-After his playing career, Hall became a coach for the MidAmerica Nazarene Pioneers of the National Association of Intercollegiate Athletics (NAIA), serving three seasons as wide receivers coach and two as a graduate assistant.
+After his playing career, Hall became a coach for the MidAmerica Nazarene Pioneers of the National Association of Intercollegiate Athletics (NAIA), serving two seasons as wide receivers coach and one as a running backs coach.
 Following his time at MidAmerica Nazarene, he began working off-the-field as a counselor and behavior interventionist at multiple northeastern Kansas schools, such as Topeka West High School and Junction City High School.

 In 2015, Hall was inducted into the California Community Colleges Football Association Hall of Fame.
 The following year, he was inducted into the Palomar College Athletic Hall of Fame.
 In 2019, he was hired by his alma mater, Kansas State, to serve as director of football student-athlete development.
 In this position, Hall "creates, develops and implements a student-athlete development program," which "fosters an environment of well-being and achievement."
 He is also the liaison of the football team to several school support areas, including the athletic trainers, sport psychologists, and strength and conditioning coaches, in addition to the liaison between the Wildcats and university and community organizations.

 Hall received a bachelor's degree from Kansas State in 2012, a master's of science from MidAmerica Nazarene in 2015, and a master's in school counseling from Kansas State in 2017.
 As of 2022, Hall is working on earning a doctorate in organizational leadership.

-With his wife, Hollie, Hall has four children, including Joe III who currently plays at Kansas State.
+With his wife, Hollie, Hall has four children, including Joe III, who currently plays at Kansas State.
 Hall published a book, titled Pay for Play: High Stake and Mental State, which he described as his "pseudo-autobiography," in 2022.